Estimate Time7 min

 Rollover IRA

 When you leave a job, you can typically transfer your 401(k) or 403(b) to your new workplace.
 Or you can roll it into an IRA.
-You may be able to leave this money in your existing plan, but you should check with you employer to see if that is an option under your plan.
+You may be able to leave this money in your existing plan, but you should check with you employer to learn if that is an option under your plan.

 A rollover IRA offers access to a wider range of investment options (and lets you personalize your choices) than some workplace plans, while still preserving the tax savings you earned when you initially contributed to your 401(k).
 Some people may choose to roll over their workplace plans to an IRA if they switch from a salaried job to freelance work.
 And a rollover IRA can be a convenient way to consolidate many workplace plans from different jobs into a single account.
 Be sure to consider all your available options and the applicable fees and features of each before moving your retirement assets.